mnilou/first-portfolio/README.md

 ## Installation

-To install the project you will
+To install the project you will need internet connection and either a dektop, laptop or mobile device.

-What are the steps required to install your project?
-Provide a step-by-step description of how to get the development environment running.

 ## Usage